 School administrators and teachers should take advantage of every opportunity to engage with parents as partners in education by responding to these questions.
 Even better: make answers to these questions public and accessible even before parents ask them.

 Here are 8 questions that parents ask teachers:

-1. What subjects are being taught to my child this year?
+1. What subjects are being taught to my child?

-Although some of the more common subjects are assumed, your school may only teach music every other year, for example, or teach history in the first half of the year, and geography in the second half.
-Some subjects may also be taught under different names.
-For example, social studies includes social sciences, history and humanities, but these subjects may also be taught separately.
+Beyond common subjects, your school may only teach music every other year, for example, or teach history in the first half of the year, and geography in the second half.
+Depending on schools, subjects can be named differently.
+For example, social studies includes social sciences, history and humanities, but these subjects may also be instructed separately.
 Parents also want to ensure that their children arrive at school prepared to learn.
-Knowing when their child needs to bring his or her math textbook to school or pack an extra snack for an after school activity gives parents the ability prepare ahead.
+Knowing when their child needs to bring his or her math textbook to school or pack an extra snack for an after school activity gives parents the ability to prepare ahead.
 Parents may also want to know which subjects a student learned that day to encourage discussions over dinner at home.

 2. What are the most important ideas my child needs to understand this year?

 Knowing the most important ideas that their child needs to learn allows parents to explore additional activities that they can do at home.
-Many parents want to engage but are not prepared to work through curriculum standards.
-Communicating Key Ideas and Essential Learnings provides a conversation starter better than “what did you do at school today?”
+Parents may not be able to work through curriculum standards, but want a brief understanding of skillsets kids are learning.
+Key Ideas and Essential Learnings provides a conversation starter better than “what did you do at school today?”

 3. What does my child need to do to succeed?

 Every parent wants to see their child succeed.
 Giving them an idea of what skills their child needs to master, and what mastery entails in each subject provides parents with an idea of what type of homework to expect and how to help.